w3f/Grants-Program/applications/sarp-2-core-components.md

 Once we have a tool with a good feature set and basic usability features, we want to further promote it to auditors and developers.

+Alongside the roadmap for substrate pallets, we plan to investigate, if the same approach can be applied to ink! smart contracts.

 ## Additional Information :heavy_plus_sign: